 Butterfly Milkweed (Asclepias tuberosa) is the host plant of the monarch butterfly and an important nectar source for bees and butterflies.
 The bright orange blooms stand-out against any other colour in the garden.
-It is less toxic than it's cousin Common Milkweed, has more of a shrub-like habitat and spreads less aggressively.
+It is less toxic than it's cousin Common Milkweed, has more of a shrub-like habit and spreads less aggressively.

 Cold, moist stratification required.
 Mix seeds with moist substrate (vermiculite, perlite or moss) and place in a plastic bag and refrigerate for 6-8 weeks.
 Sow seed at 1/8 inch depth.
 Do not let seedling dry out while it is establishing.